Vegan Lifestyle

 It's important to plan meals that cover a variety of nutrients.
 This includes a mix of fruits, vegetables, whole grains, legumes, nuts, and seeds.
 Also include fortified foods to provide nutrients that are less abundant in the vegan diet.

-The vegan diet is sustainable and can offer numerous health benefits.
+In the end, the vegan diet is sustainable and can offer numerous health benefits.
 However, it requires careful planning to ensure nutritional adequacy and may necessitate supplementation.
 It's also crucial to remember that while a vegan diet can contribute to health, overall lifestyle factors, such as physical activity and diet quality, are equally important.

 Adopting a vegan lifestyle is a personal choice that can have significant impacts on one's health, the environment, and animal welfare.
 However, it's essential to make this choice with a full understanding of the potential challenges and benefits, and ideally under the guidance of a healthcare professional.